Approved by the Energy, Environment and Water Policy Committee on January 20, 2022

-The American Society of Civil Engineers (ASCE) supports public and private sector strategies and efforts to achieve significant reductions in greenhouse gas (GHG) emissions through the planning, design, construction, renewal, operation, maintenance and decommissioning of existing and future infrastructure systems.
+The American Society of Civil Engineers (ASCE) supports public and private sector strategies and efforts to achieve significant reductions in greenhouse gas (GHG) emissions through the planning, design, construction, renewal, renovation, operation, maintenance, and decommissioning of existing and future infrastructure systems.
 Such strategies can include:

-- Exploring the utilization of natural systems (e.g., forests, oceans, and subsurface geologic formations) as GHG sinks via sequestration as well as developing other GHG mitigation technologies (e.g., carbon dioxide capture and conversion through phase shift), including research that explores the potential upstream and downstream effects of these techniques;
+- Exploring the utilization of natural systems as GHG sinks via sequestration as well as developing other GHG mitigation technologies, including research that explores the potential upstream and downstream effects of these techniques.

-- Encouraging and supporting the exchange of information relating to GHG emissions reductions and mitigation strategies (information clearinghouse, case studies, lessons learned, etc.) in infrastructure development and renewal projects domestically and internationally; and
+- Encouraging and supporting the exchange of information relating to GHG emissions reductions and mitigation strategies (information clearinghouse, case studies, lessons learned, etc.) in infrastructure development and renewal projects domestically and internationally.

 - Supporting Corporate Average Fuel Economy (CAFE) regulations that reduce GHG emissions from mobile sources.

 The United States Environmental Protection Agency (USEPA) defines greenhouse gases as those that trap heat in the atmosphere, preeminently carbon dioxide, methane, nitrous oxide, and fluorinated gases (https://www.epa.gov/ghgemissions/overview-greenhouse-gases).
 For over a century, scientists have known that certain gases in the atmosphere create a greenhouse effect.
 Over the last 10,000 years, the concentration of these natural GHGs has remained relatively stable, maintaining the global average ambient temperature of 14–15°C. (approximately 58–60°F.) Without this effect, the global temperature would average around -18°C. (approximately 0° F.) Since the beginning of the Industrial Revolution, however, the concentration of human caused GHGs has increased markedly, primarily through the burning of fossil fuels.
 In turn, this increase in concentration will disrupt the climate system, although the specific impacts and the magnitude of these impacts are debated within the social and scientific communities.
-Furthermore, nearly 29 percent of 2016 GHG emissions were generated by the transportation sector which is the largest share of GHG emissions.
+Furthermore, 29 percent of 2019 GHG emissions were generated by the transportation sector which is the largest share of GHG emissions.
 GHG emissions from transportation primarily come from vehicle fossil fuel uses.
 Over 90 percent of the fuel used for transportation is petroleum-based, which includes gasoline and diesel.
 Electricity production comprised 25 percent of 2019 GHG emissions, and 23 percent of 2019 emissions were generated from industry.

-It is clear that climate change will create significant costs and extraordinary future risks to society and natural systems.
+Climate change may create significant costs and extraordinary future risks to society and natural systems.
 Climate change puts the well-being of people of all nations at risk.
 Continued increases in GHG concentrations will heighten risks to public health and safety.
-Delays in action will increase costs and foreclose options to reduce the risk to future generations.
+Delays in action may increase costs and foreclose options to reduce the risk to future generations.

 Civil engineers are integral to the planning, design, construction, operation, maintenance, decommissioning, and renewal of infrastructure systems.
-Civil engineers realize that infrastructure is a major source of GHG emissions, primarily from power generation and transportation.
-Improving the performance of our infrastructure systems can reduce GHG emissions during their construction and operation.
+Civil engineers realize that the construction and use of infrastructure are major source of GHG emissions.
+Improving the performance of our infrastructure systems can reduce GHG emissions during their life cycle.
 Civil engineers contribute to and support the efforts to achieve reductions in GHG emissions.
-Doing so fosters progress and creates opportunities for civil engineering leadership to significantly lead in the necessary efforts to reduce GHG emissions.
+Doing so fosters progress and creates opportunities for civil engineering professionals’ to significantly lead in the necessary efforts to reduce GHG emissions.